 79, rue de Varenne, in the 7th Arrondissement.

 Discover Something Totally New

 Visit some Paris gem you haven’t seen before.
 For aficionados of romance and extravagance, there’s Musée Gustave Moreau (in the 9th Arrondissement).
 For 18th-century magic, try the Musée Nissim de Camondo (in the 8th Arrondissement).
 There, if you have a smartphone, the birds in the museum’s porcelain collection will be “singing.”
 At Musée Zadkine (in the 6th Arrondissement), the orchestra of Conservatoire Rameau will play their tribute to the sculptor.

 Two things you must do in Paris, for any big night event:

 1. Remember that the busiest time is from 8 p.m. to 10 p.m.
 If you have a must-see spot, aim for before or after that.

 2. Since public transport in the city center is crowded, finish up somewhere not too far from home.

-Editor’s note: GG2P suggests a number of unique and interesting tour guides in Paris.
+Editor’s note: GG2P suggests a number of unique and interesting trip guides in Paris.
 We’ve picked the best of the best—and many give our members special discounts, such as 10–50 percent off, special VIP treatment or gifts with purchase.
-We have more than 30 companies that conduct very special Paris tours, including some that focus on museums, monuments, art and culture.
-Stroll through our choices and find the tour guide that suits you.
-We never, ever select large companies that do big-package, impersonal tours.
-Visit our partners page and explore your options in the “Tours & To Do’s” section.
+We have more than 30 companies that conduct very special Paris trips, including some that focus on museums, monuments, art and culture.
+Stroll through our choices and find the trip guide that suits you.
+We never, ever select large companies that do big-package, impersonal trips.
+Visit our partners page and explore your options in the “Trips & To Do’s” section.